 2) Uspenski Cathedral

 Speaking of Russia (and in the United States, we talk of little else), once the Russians started coming to Helsinki, they needed an Orthodox church.
 That’s where Uspenski Cathedral comes in.
-It’s thanks to the Russians that Helsinki is even the capital at all.
+It’s because of the Russians that Helsinki is even the capital at all.

 Under Sweden, the capital of Finland was Turku.
 But Czar Alexander I moved the capital to Helsinki because it’s closer to Russia (and further away from Sweden).
-I wonder if there’s lingering Russophobic sentiment in Turku to this day.
+I wonder if there’s lingering anti Russian sentiment in Turku to this day.
+(I would guess yes, but maybe for more recent political reasons.)

 Fortunately Uspenski Cathedral is free to visit, so you get to enter on the walking tour.
 The icons are amazing, but don’t forget to look up!
 This way you can see the stars even during Finnish winters when I presume it’s dark outside 24/7 and everyone has Seasonal Affective Disorder.